‘If we thought it was bad, it’s worse:’ Alberta methane releases underestimated

 "You can't ignore those sources.
 Those leaks really are a big deal."

+"Airborne measurement technology is relatively new and comes with uncertainties that need to be validated," she said.

+"This study is useful as a reference point among widespread efforts to estimate methane emissions."

-The study also suggests a need for tougher and more expensive inspections and detection equipment for conventional oil and gas producers.
+Johnson said the study suggests a need for tougher and more expensive inspections and detection equipment for conventional oil and gas producers.

 "Some in industry are not going to like that because there's costs involved.
 But this study reveals those sources to be really important."